Hersch Lauterpacht: Biography

-By 1937 he had written several books on international law.
-He assisted in the prosecution of the defendants at the Nuremberg trials - helping to draft the British prosecutor's (Hartley Shawcross) speech.
 Lauterpacht was a member of the United Nations' International Law Commission from 1952 to 1954 and a Judge of the International Court of Justice from 1955 to 1960.
 In the words of former ICJ President Stephen M. Schwebel, Judge Sir Hersch Lauterpacht's "attainments are unsurpassed by any international lawyer of this century [...] he taught and wrote with unmatched distinction".
 Hersch's writings and (concurring and dissenting) opinions continue, nearly 50 years after his death, to be cited frequently in briefs, judgments, and advisory opinions of the World Court.
-He famously said "international law is at the vanishing point of law".
+He famously said that "international law is at the vanishing point of law".

-The Lauterpacht Centre for International Law at the University of Cambridge is named after him and his son, Sir Elihu Lauterpacht, CBE, QC, who founded the Centre and was its first director; Elihu remained actively involved in its work as Director Emeritus and Honorary Professor of International Law until his death in February 2017.
+The Lauterpacht Centre for International Law at the University of Cambridge is named after him and his son, Sir Elihu Lauterpacht, CBE, QC, who founded the centre and was its first director; Elihu remained actively involved in its work as Director Emeritus and Honorary Professor of International Law until his death in February 2017.

 Samuel Moyn has suggested that Hersch was one of the few international lawyers actively campaigning for human rights in the late 1940s, and that he had "denounced the Universal Declaration as a shameful defeat of the ideals it grandly proclaimed".
-In the aftermath of the Holocaust Lauterpacht’s thinking also included the question how this unpreceded event could be properly met by an international law, which was based on established rules and precedents.
-When asked about the possibilities of the newly established state of Israel to claim citizenship for deceased Jewish victims of the Holocaust, Lauterpacht ambivalently stated that although this was not possible according to the present state of international law, it would only be an extraordinary reaction to an unprecedented event in history.
+In the aftermath of the Holocaust, Lauterpacht's thinking also included the question of how this unpreceded event could be properly met by an international law that was based on established rules and precedents.
+When asked about the possibilities for the newly established state of Israel to claim citizenship for deceased Jewish victims of the Holocaust, Lauterpacht ambivalently stated that, although this was not possible according to the present state of international law, it would only be an extraordinary reaction to an unprecedented event in history.

 In 1948, Lauterpacht was asked by Yishuv diplomats to consider the legal basis for Israel's independence or write a declaration of independence for Israel.
 By May 1948, Lauterpacht had produced a two-part document that amounted to a declaration of independence.
-Some of Lauterpacht's draft was incorporated into what would ultimately become the ultimate draft of Israel’s Declaration of Independence.
+Some of Lauterpacht's draft was incorporated into what would ultimately become the ultimate draft of Israel's Declaration of Independence.

 Personal life

-He was married to Rachel Lauterpacht.
+He was married to Rachel Lauterpacht and was the father of Elihu Lauterpacht.